Site Search

 For additional criteria for dues calculations (ie. sun-setting foundations, those headquartered outside the state, and other special circumstances), please visit the Membership Policies section of our join page.

 Renewal notices are due annually by March 31 with payments due by June 30.
-You can complete the renewal form today and wait to pay any time before June 30.
+You can complete the renewal form today and pay any time before June 30.
 If you need to pay after June 30, please note the alternate payment date on the renewal form.
-Please contact Craig Weinrich, Director of Member Services at 609-414-7110 x802 to make payment arrangements by check, EFT, or credit card (CNJG will add a 3% fee for memberships paid by credit card).
+Please contact Craig Weinrich, Director of Member Services at 609-414-7110 x802 to make payment arrangements.
+CNJG prefers to receive membership payments by EFT.
+Checks are also acceptable, and please note our address.
+If you decide to pay via credit card, CNJG will add a 3% fee to the membership dues amount.

 Leadership Gifts